-On the outside of each order’s packaging, I always write thank you and the customer’s name.
-I also shower the envelope with stickers because who doesn’t love to see that insanity arrive in their mailbox?
-During the Christmas season, I switch up my bright neon colors to red and green.
+On the outside of each order’s packaging, hand write a thank you note with the customer’s name.
+Also, shower the envelope with stickers because who doesn’t love to see that insanity arrive in their mailbox?
+During the Christmas season, switch up packaging colors to red and green.
 My stickers follow suit.
 I purchase my themed stickers from the seasonal kid’s crafts section of Michaels.

 Include Secret Free Goodies

 This is the classic under-promise and over-deliver.
 When people are purchasing an item from your shop and receive a package with extra goodies, it’s like two good things happened that day instead of one.
 Here are some ideas you can include as a free goodie with their order.

 - Stickers that you have designed.

 - Candy – because sugar is awesome, but also remember people have allergies.

 - Supplemental material.
 If you are selling a book, you can include additional material for free.

 - An accessory to your item.
 An example of this is if you sell candles, include free matches.
 If you sell bathrobes, throw in a free eye mask.
 If you sell picture frames, surprise them with all the hanging hardware.
 You get what I’m saying.

 For all those people sitting in the back, I’m going to say it again: raise your prices if you forgot to account for packaging.